brigadecore/brigade/docs/content/topics/storage.md

 $ helm upgrade my-project brigade/brigade-broject -f values.yaml
 ```

-Note: The project-level settings can also be configured during the "Advanced" set up if creating via the `brig` cli:
+Note: The project-level settings can also be configured during the "Advanced" set up if creating via the `brig` CLI:

 ```console
  $ brig project create